 RiverStone Health Clinics are here for everyone.
 It doesn’t matter how much you earn, whether you have health insurance, or whether you’ve managed to take good care of your health in the past.
 Our healthcare providers work as a team to provide the best possible care for you and your family.
 Our patients are at the center of the partnership we build with you and your family.
 Same day appointments for minor injuries or illnesses often mean you can avoid the expense of emergency department visits.
-In addition to our main Clinic in Billings, we have satellite Clinics in Bridger, Joliet, Worden and a school-based Clinic for Orchard Elementary School families.
+In addition to our main Clinic in Billings, we have satellite Clinics in Bridger, Joliet, Worden and school-based clinics at Orchard Elementary School and Medicine Crow Middle School open to all students in Billings Public Schools and their families.

 We accept most insurance plans and provide clinic services to anyone in need, regardless of their insurance status or ability to pay.
 As a federally funded Community Health Center, RiverStone Health Clinics offer a sliding fee scale that allows us to adjust charges for healthcare services based on income and family size.
 In addition, we accept payment from Medicare, Medicaid, Healthy Montana Kids and private health insurance plans.
 If you are uninsured, we can help you find health insurance coverage that fits your needs and your budget.

 We provide care for the whole family, from pre-natal care, caring for infants and children to aging adults.
 We work with you in screening, preventing and managing chronic diseases like diabetes, asthma, high blood pressure or heart disease.
 We can also help you get dental care or behavioral health counseling.
 The RiverStone Health Pharmacy is the only pharmacy on Billings’ South Side, meeting the needs of our patients and community residents.